panoply/esthetic/docs/src/rules/global/preset.md

 # Preset

-The `preset` rule is a global option that will set a different **default** ruleset style guide.
+The `preset` rule is a global option that will set a different **default** rule set style guide.
 Using the `preset` rule will assign formatting rules from which Æsthetic will default.

 # Rule Options